MikeHughesKent/PyFibreBundle/docs/source/functions.rst

 Locates, crops and masks an image ``img``.
 For meaning of ``searchFilterSize`` see ``find_bundle``.
 Returns numpy array.

+.. py:function:: find_core_spacing(img)

+Estimates the fibre core spacing in image ``img`` by looking for a peak in the power spectrum.
+Returns core spacing in pixels.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Static Methods for Filtering
+Functions for Filtering
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. py:function::  g_filter(img, filterSize)

 Applies a Gaussian filter to image ``img`` of sigma ``filterSize``.
 Returns numpy array.

-.. py:function:: find_core_spacing(img)

-Estimates the fibre core spacing in image ``img`` by looking for a peak in the power spectrum.
-Returns core spacing in pixels.

 .. py:function:: crop_filter_mask(img, loc, mask, filterSize, [,searchFilterSize])